Generic A* Algorithm

 While searching Google for “javascript astar algorithm” I got a a few results but was surprised to see that all implementations where so tied up with the pathfinding and graph-traversal domains.
 So I had to create yet another implementation but one that is more generic and does not depend on a graph structure or a matrix in any way.
 You can check the experiment here, where the generic implementation is used for – guess what – solving the typical pathfinding problem.

-The Wikipedia article, about A*, effectively says it is widely used in those two domains and the algorithm’s history is tighly coupled with Dijkstra.
+The Wikipedia article, about A*, effectively says it is widely used in those two domains and the algorithm’s history is tightly coupled with Dijkstra.
 But although many problems can be reduced to a graph traversal it’s convenient to avoid that step.
-Let the search alghoritm deal with connecting the nodes and keeping a graph.
+Let the search algorithm deal with connecting the nodes and keeping a graph.
 I don’t want to map my problem if I have a way of answering some questions and get the path traversal for free.
 In the end I’m still reducing the problem but without converting my structure into a graph or matrix and the having to deal with interpreting the results.

 For example, consider the change-making problem.
 If we have a set of coins {c1, c2, …, cn} and want to change a N value bill we could create a graph with all possible uses of the coins and search for the node that sums to the desired amount or we could answer a few questions we need to answer anyway and try not to worry with the graph at all.